AnyBody/anyscript/_posts/2018-09-14-estimating-maximum-model-strength.md

 When working with subject specific scaling of models, it can be a valuable tool to know what the strength of your model is for a given posture.
-With strength we meen the maximum permissable load that the model can carry in a given posture.
+With strength we mean the maximum permissible load that the model can carry in a given posture.
 This post will show you a way of calculating the maximum strength of a simple 2D arm model in various postures.
 The concepts presented can of course be extended to models involving the full body